neopragma/dnmusic/music-notation.md

 The notes are written on the lines or in the spaces between the lines.
 Notes higher in pitch are written higher on the staff, and notes lower in pitch are written lower on the staff.

 When a note doesn't "fit" on the staff, we add a short line, called a _ledger line_, so we can write notes above or below the staff.
-The first note in the example, a C, illustrates the use of a ledger line.
+The first note in Figure 1, a C, illustrates the use of a ledger line.

 So far, so good.
 But how can we tell which note is represented by each line and space?
 I call those three notes C, D, and E, but how do I know those are the right notes?